chasenunez/DEVO_validator/README.md

 ### 1. **Introduction to the Frictionless Framework**

 The **[Frictionless Framework](https://framework.frictionlessdata.io/)** offers [open-source tools](https://github.com/frictionlessdata) that help manage and ensure data quality.
-It’s ideal for use cases like **[EnviDat](https://www.envidat.ch/#/)**, where the integrity and reliability of data are critical for [long term storage and reuse](https://www.dora.lib4ri.ch/wsl/islandora/object/wsl:18703).
+It’s ideal for use cases like **[EnviDat](https://www.envidat.ch/#/)**, where the integrity and reliability of metadata and data are critical for [long term storage and reuse](https://www.dora.lib4ri.ch/wsl/islandora/object/wsl:18703).
 It has been used successfully in similar repositories like [DRYAD](https://blog.datadryad.org/2020/11/18/frictionless-data/) and the [Global Biodiversity Information Facility (GBIF)](https://data-blog.gbif.org/post/frictionless-data-and-darwin-core/) for data validation and quality control.

 ### 2. **Big Picture: Why Frictionless for EnviDat?**

-For **EnviDat**, quality assurance (QA) and control (QC) of uploaded ecological datasets is essential.
+For **EnviDat**, quality assurance (QA) and control (QC) of uploaded ecological datasets and their metadata is essential.
 Frictionless offers:

 * **Flexibility**: Researchers can validate their own datasets using a graphical interface (**[Open Data Editor](https://okfn.org/en/projects/open-data-editor/)**) while SciIT staff can run backend checks through Python scripts.
 * **Automates the Validation Process**: Ensures all incoming data fits the expected structure, types, and constraints prior to ingestion while freeing up staff for more complex tasks.